redromnon/HeroicBashLauncher/README.md

 # HeroicBashLauncher
 Ever wanted to launch your [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) game library directly from the Steam, Lutris, GameHub or any other frontend game launcher?
-Bash Launcher does exactly this and takes to straight to the game!
+Bash Launcher does exactly this and takes you straight to the game!

 Thus, you can now stay on your launcher interface comfortably without having the need to open Heroic to launch your games at all.